jaspector

 Inspection requests may be submitted up to 5 working days in advance.
 Same-day or non-working-day requests are not permitted.

-Typical inspection sequence: Typical inspection sequence: Foundation/slab; framing; rough-in (plumbing, mechanical, electrical); insulation; drywall; final.
+Typical sequence: Typical inspection sequence: Foundation/slab; framing; rough-in (plumbing, mechanical, electrical); insulation; drywall; final.
 Reroof inspections follow a specific process under Land Development Code Division 9.

 Interactive Video Inspection (IVI) available as alternative to on-site inspection.

-Do I need a building permit in Las Cruces, NM?
+01 Do I need a building permit in Las Cruces, NM?

 New construction, additions, alterations, repairs, demolition, reroofing, foundation work, fences, walls, accessory structures (sheds, garages), pools, mechanical, electrical, and plumbing work.

-How much does a building permit cost in Las Cruces, NM?
+02 How much does a building permit cost in Las Cruces, NM?

+Building permit fees in Las Cruces, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Permit fees calculated using the City of Las Cruces Valuation Table in the fee schedule.
 Both residential and commercial permit fees are based on project valuation..
 Plan check fee: 25% of total permit fee, due at time of plan submittal; non-refundable..

-How do I apply for a building permit in Las Cruces, NM?
+03 How do I apply for a building permit in Las Cruces, NM?

-1. Create or log in to an Accela Citizen Access account at https://aca-prod.accela.com/lascruces/Default.aspx.
+To apply for a building permit in Las Cruces, NM, follow these steps: 1.
+Create or log in to an Accela Citizen Access account at https://aca-prod.accela.com/lascruces/Default.aspx.
 2. Submit application with all required project information, plans, and supporting documents through Accela.
 3. Pay 25% plan check fee (non-refundable) at time of plan submittal.
 4. Plans reviewed by Building and Development Services for compliance with city codes.
 5. Residential permits processed within 0 to 3 business days; commercial permits processed within 0 to 8 business days depending on project valuation.
 6. Pay remaining permit fees prior to or at time of permit issuance.
 7. Permit issued; post on job site before work begins.
 8. Schedule required inspections through Accela portal as work progresses.
 9. Final inspection completed; Certificate of Occupancy (CO) issued.

-How long does it take to get a building permit in Las Cruces, NM?
+04 How long does it take to get a building permit in Las Cruces, NM?

-What work is exempt from building permits in Las Cruces, NM?
+05 What work is exempt from building permits in Las Cruces, NM?

-How do I schedule a building inspection in Las Cruces, NM?
+06 How do I schedule a building inspection in Las Cruces, NM?

-Inspections can be scheduled via: Accela Citizen Access portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Las Cruces, NM via: Accela Citizen Access portal.
 Inspection requests may be submitted up to 5 working days in advance.
 Same-day or non-working-day requests are not permitted..

-Other cities in Doña Ana County
+Other jurisdictions in Doña Ana County.

-View all Doña Ana County jurisdictions →
+All Doña Ana County jurisdictions →